Property Crimes

 Related Links for Property Crime Statistics

-• FBI’s Property Crime Statistics in the UCR Program – The FBI’s Uniform Crime Reporting (UCR) Program shows crime statistics for property crimes including larceny-theft, motor vehicle theft, burglary, and arson.
-Website includes crime statistics compiled by the United States Department of Justice (DOJ) Federal Bureau of Investigations (FBI).
+FBI’s Property Crime Statistics in the UCR Program – The FBI’s Uniform Crime Reporting (UCR) Program shows crime statistics for property crimes including larceny-theft, motor vehicle theft, burglary, and arson.
+The website includes crime statistics compiled by the United States Department of Justice (DOJ) and Federal Bureau of Investigations (FBI).
 Find graphs and figures showing a five-year trend from 2006-2010 which shows the estimated number of offenses over the last five years.

-• National Crime Victimization Survey (NCVS) – published by the Office of Justice Programs (OJP) Bureau of Justice Statistics (BJS).
-The NCVS shows crime statistics for certain property crimes including theft, burglary, and motor vehicle theft.
+National Crime Victimization Survey (NCVS) – published by the Office of Justice Programs (OJP) Bureau of Justice Statistics (BJS).
+The NCVS shows crime statistics for certain property crimes, including theft, burglary, and motor vehicle theft.
 These crime statistics are based on surveys of a sample of households.
 Therefore, the property crime statistics do not include crimes against businesses.
-The benefit of the household survey method for measuring property crimes includes a measurement of crimes against household members by other family members or friends even when those crimes are not reported to law enforcement.
+The benefit of the household survey method for measuring property crimes includes measuring crimes against household members by other family members or friends, even when those crimes are not reported to law enforcement.
 Any property crimes reported to law enforcement are also included in the FBI’s Uniform Crime Reports (UCR).

-• Florida’s Property Crime at a Glance – Visit the website for the Florida Department of Law Enforcement (FDLE) to find information on property crime in Florida from 1994 through 2014.
+Florida’s Property Crime at a Glance – Visit the Florida Department of Law Enforcement (FDLE) website to find information on property crime in Florida from 1994 through 2014.
 The site shows the percent change in number and rate over the last ten (10) years.
 View a graph showing the number of offenses against the rate per 100,000.
 Property crimes included in the study include motor vehicle theft, larceny, and burglary.
-The statistics show a significant drop in both the number and rate of report property offenses over the past ten (10) years.
+The statistics show a significant drop in the number and rate of property offenses reported over the past ten (10) years.
 SOURCE: Florida Statistical Analysis Center: FDLE (1994-2014).
 Crime in Florida, Florida uniform crime report [Computer program].